NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 If it is determined that the defendant is a flight risk, then they will be detained.
 If it is determined that the defendant can be released on certain conditions, then they will be released and able to fight their case from the outside.
 A person who has been accused of a federal drug crime needs to obtain an attorney who can put forth a strong defense that will provide the best chance of a positive outcome.

-There are two branches of the federal government that get involved with federal drug cases: the criminal division and the forfeiture division.
-If federal agents seize money which they believe are proceeds from the selling of drugs, then they will forfeit that money.
-An individual must have a legitimate reason for having the money in the first place in order to prevent that money from being forfeited.
+Two branches of the federal government get involved with federal drug cases: the criminal division and the forfeiture division.
+If federal agents seize money that they believe is proceeds from the selling of drugs, they will forfeit that money.
+In order to prevent that money from being forfeited, an individual must have a legitimate reason for having the money in the first place.

-In deciding whether or not to work with the Feds, an individual will want to carefully weigh the pros and cons of doing so.
-In most cases, the Feds will want someone to cooperate with them by testifying against other defendants involved with a RICO drug case, and this is something that can be dangerous.
+When deciding whether or not to work with the Feds, an individual will want to carefully weigh the pros and cons of doing so.
+In most cases, the Feds will want someone to cooperate with them by testifying against other defendants involved with a RICO drug case, and this can be dangerous.

-Any time I am working with a client who is considering working with the federal government, I help them consider the benefits and drawbacks and ensure that if they choose to cooperate, they will receive a significant benefit.
+Any time I work with a client who is considering cooperating with the federal government, I help them consider the benefits and drawbacks and ensure that if they choose to cooperate, they will receive a significant benefit.

-One way to avoid incarceration in a federal drug case is by cooperating with the federal government.
-There is also an option referred to as a safety valve, which can help defendants who meet certain requirements get below the mandatory minimums and have one point shaved off their guideline range.
+One way to avoid incarceration in a federal drug case is to cooperate with the federal government.
+Another option is a safety valve, which can help defendants who meet certain requirements fall below the mandatory minimums and have one point shaved off their guideline range.

 In addition, there are other options for avoiding incarceration—all of which should be discussed between a defendant and a federal criminal defense attorney who is familiar with their background and criminal case.